twixt7-sys/ALAGA-ecommerce-static-site/README.md

-# simple-ecommerce
+# ALAGA: simple-ecommerce (static)
-A simple pet products e-commerce frontend site using only html and css(scss)
+A simple static pet products e-commerce frontend site using only html and css(scss)